How to Disable Security Questions in Windows 11

 Important Disclaimer: Back Up Your Registry

-Warning: Editing the Windows Registry can cause system instability if done incorrectly.
-Before you proceed, always create a System Restore point or back up your registry.
-This ensures you can revert changes if something goes wrong during the system administration process.
+Warning: Messing with the Windows Registry can destabilize your system if you’re not careful.
+Before we start, it’s a good idea to create a System Restore point or back up your registry.
+This way, you can undo any changes if something goes awry.

 Method 1Using the Group Policy Editor (Pro/Enterprise Only)